Hi, I’m Rory, I am a Musician from Leeds, UK

 It all became too much after a while and I woke up one morning, grabbed my guitar and a handful of clothes, jumped on a bus to Whitby and didn’t come back for 4 months.

 Whilst I was there I did some rough sleeping, A lot of busking and a lot of drinking.
-When I finally decided to come back I literally had nothing.
+When I finally decided to come back there wasn’t much waiting for me.

 The studio was in good hands, I had resigned from College and my workplace had released me.